big data visualisation

 It’s called big data for a reason.
 With so much information being captured, organised, and analysed, there is simply too much raw data for the average human mind to process at any sort of reasonable pace.
 Big data visualisation cuts out the lengthy process of data comprehension, and instead makes it possible for users to digest large, complex data stores at a glance.
 This is often accomplished through the use of interactive, visually-presented dashboards.

 - Access important data in real time

 In the fast paced world of business, every second counts.
 Businesses that have to rely on more-traditional methods of collating and refining vast amount of data often end up with obsolete information.
-On the other hand, the best big data visualization tools operate in real time, constantly updating the information being presented, so that at any given time that a user might need to access them, they’ll always have the most current data available.
-In fact, according to a 2013 study by Aberdeen Group, managers in organizations that use visual data discovery tools are 28 percent more likely to find information that is timely.
+On the other hand, the best big data visualisation tools operate in real time, constantly updating the information being presented, so that at any given time that a user might need to access them, they’ll always have the most current data available.
+In fact, according to a 2013 study by Aberdeen Group, managers in organisations that use visual data discovery tools are 28 percent more likely to find information that is timely.

 - Understand data better through interactivity

 Interactive big data visualisation tools take the visualisation process beyond the use of simple graphs and charts, and instead allow users the chance to see beyond the numbers.
 By allowing users the opportunity to delve deeper into causes and trends, big data visualisation allows decision makers the chance to see not only what the numbers are saying, but also why.